-Notre Dame is one of a handful of truly international universities, with a student body drawn from all 50 states and more than 1,100 international students from nearly 90 countries.
-About 80 percent of the undergraduates and 18 percent of advanced students live on campus, and more than 80 percent are active in service learning and community volunteer activities.
+Notre Dame is one of a handful of truly international universities, with a student body drawn from all 50 states and more than 1,300 international students from 100 countries.
+About 75 percent of the undergraduates and 15 percent of advanced students live on campus, and more than 80 percent are active in service learning and community volunteer activities.
 There are no social fraternities or sororities at Notre Dame—the residence halls are the focus of social, religious, and intramural athletic activities.

-Social, cultural, intellectual, recreational, and governance programs are coordinated and sponsored by more than 430 recognized student clubs and organizations.
-All undergraduate student organizations fall under the umbrella of the Student Union.
-The major undergraduate groups are the Hall Presidents’ Council, Class Councils, Student Union Board, Club Coordination Council, and Student Government.
+Social, cultural, intellectual, recreational, and governance programs are coordinated and sponsored by more than 500 recognized student clubs and organizations.
+All undergraduate student organizations fall under the umbrella of the Student Union Board.
+A few highlighted undergraduate groups are the Hall Presidents’ Council, Class Councils, Student Union Board, Club Coordination Council, and Student Government.
 The major graduate organizations are Graduate Student Union, Student Bar Association, Master’s of Science in Accountancy Association, and the MBA Association.

 In laboratories, studios, theaters, libraries, and institutes on campus and around the world, Notre Dame students are engaged in a wide array of research, scholarly, and creative projects.
 They are selected to the leading academic honor societies and have received such prestigious awards as Rhodes, Fulbright, Marshall, and Truman Scholarships and fellowships from the Goldwater, Mellon, and National Science Foundations.

 - 32% U.S. students of color or international citizens